 According to many estimates, one out of every three drivers on California roads is uninsured/ underinsured; some of these drivers may have the bare minimum insurance to be legal but their insurance is far from adequate especially if serious injuries occur.
 Such motorists often drive the most unsafe automobiles.
 They may also be among the least careful drivers.
 With so many dangerous drivers and so many of them without adequate insurance, you must protect yourself with uninsured/underinsured motorist coverage in California.

-If you have been involved in an accident with an uninsured/underinsured driver, or have questions about this type of coverage, contact our Los Angeles personal injury attorneys.
+If you have been involved in an accident with an uninsured/underinsured driver, or have questions about this type of coverage, contact our Los Angeles uninsured/underinsured attorneys.
 For more than 30 years we have been dedicated to helping our clients recover maximum compensation after they have been injured.
 Our approach to personal injury litigation works.
-In our three decade career, we have obtained hundreds of millions of dollars in compensation for our clients.
+In our three-decade career, we have obtained hundreds of millions of dollars in compensation for our clients.

 Why is Uninsured/Underinsured Motorist Coverage so Important?